robinzxu/robinzxu.github.io/_posts/2020-02-02-hello-world.md

 The posts here will be much more for my own benefit rather than anyone else\'s (not that anyone else would want to read this stuff anyway) and so may be unkempt and disorganised at times.
 Please forgive me for this.

-I\'ll do my best to fix inaccuracies and keep things up-to-date, but if there\'s anything I\'ve missed, please feel free to contact me via email <a href="mailto:robinzxu@gmail.com">here</a>.
+I\'ll do my best to fix inaccuracies and keep things up-to-date, but <a href="mailto:robinzxu@gmail.com">please let me know</a> if there\'s anything I\'ve missed.

 All the best